noble3212/WindowsAutomation/README.md

 it is different from windowsautobackup
 # Event Viewer watching ps1
 Supposed to log directly to C drive- System autologs works a bit better for this-
+# CVE scanner
+Please note this can't seem to find CVES yet.
+This just acts as a proof of concept. and badmalwarescanner is suppost to detect if there is any suspious activity.
+But, it will mainly sus yourself out.
+As it detects if there is a CMD window open among other things